-Steve moved to Alexandra in August 2017, after accepting the role at CSST.
+Steve moved to Alexandra in August 2017, after accepting the role at Xerra.

 For the past six years, Emma co-owned a retail business in Alexandra.
 During this time, she also worked part-time for over three years as personal assistant to Dr Greg Bodeker.
-Greg’s company, Bodeker Scientific, was the lead agency in the successful funding application that led to the formation of CSST.
+Greg’s company, Bodeker Scientific, was the lead agency in the successful funding application that led to the formation of Xerra (Formerly CSST).